Information for visitors

 How to find our main ground, the Anglo-American Playing Fields:

 From Thaxted Road go straight over the East Street traffic lights, up the side of the common.
 At the T junction, turn left and follow the road to a mini-roundabout.
-Turn right and follow the road, turning left again just after the Victory pub.
+Turn right and follow the road; ignore the first left just after the castle, but then take the next left hand turn, Catons Lane.
 Follow the road down to the Catons Lane football club car park and then turn left through the car park following the track to the cricket club.

 From Newport follow the main road into the town, down the high street to the traffic lights at the bottom.
 Turn right and follow the one way system until you come to a mini-roundabout.
 Turn left and follow the road with the common on your right hand side.
-Turn left just after the Victory pub.
+Go across the mini-roundabout, then turn left.
 Follow the road down to the Catons Lane football club car park and then turn left through the car park following the track to the cricket club.

 From the North on the B184 (Windmill Hill) take the first turning on the left after the Eight Bells pub.
 This will take you into Castle Street (note 20mph limit).
-At the end of the street, turn left onto Little Walden Road, and then quickly left just after the Victory pub.
+At the end of the street, turn left onto Little Walden Road, and then quickly left again.
 Follow the road down to the Catons Lane football club car park and then turn left through the car park following the track to the cricket club.

 Directions on foot